bgokden/predictblty/README.md

 ML API is in its early days right now and it only supports kNN.

-I have added a way add you own objects with using annotations and adding distance calculation method.
+I have added a way add your own objects with using annotations and adding distance calculation method.

 Recommendation Method based on co-occurence matrix is next in line to be supported.